 Follow the Nakasendo road from Sekigahara-juku to Tarui-juku.
 The road itself is a paved road with little variety, but it is dotted with historic sites that are unique to a highway with a long history.

-Tarui is a little-known town, but it is home to Nangu Taisha, one of the oldest shrines in Mino Province, and has an ancient history.
+Tarui is a little-known town, but it has an ancient history.
+Tarui is home to Nangu Taisha, one of the oldest shrines in Mino area of Gifu Prefecture.

 Heading south from Sekigahara Station on the JR Tokaido Line, the starting point, you will immediately come to National Route 21.
 This is the former Nakasendo Sekigahara-juku.
 But now it is a busy and difficult road to walk on.
 As you walk along the sidewalk toward the east, you will see the words “Sekigahara Tamari” on the wall of an old private house-style house.
 This is Sekigahara Brewing Company, which literally makes tamari soy sauce.